SAP-samples/abap-cheat-sheets/25_Authorization_Checks.md

     out->write( `SELECT statements that specify WHERE clauses:` ).
-    IF itab3 IS NOT INITIAL AND itab4 IS INITIAL. out->write( `Excepted result.
+    IF itab3 IS NOT INITIAL AND itab4 IS INITIAL. out->write( `Expected result.
 Only entries with the condition countryfr = 'US' should be accessible.` ).
     ELSE.
       out->write( `Something went wrong with the example procedure.
 There should only be entries with the condition countryfr = 'US'.` ).
     ENDIF.